GYan-Pivotal/geode-sample/1cluster/README.md

 ## for 1 cluster
-in this cluster, there are 2 locators and 3 cacheservers.
+in this cluster, there are 2 locators and 3 cacheservers, personally , prefered to call it 2*3 cluster by me.